 If you are taking the honors section of this course you will be required to do the honors problems on the homework assignments.
 These problems will represent half of your homework grade.
 In lieu of your discussion grade you will also complete an honors project.
-The honors project will be a somewhat shorter version of a lab assignment that you will complete individually.
+The honors project will be similar to a lab assignment except that you will complete it individually.